D20EPowell/Intune_Tools/README.md

 		* ```DeviceManagementRBAC.Read.All```
 		* ```Group.Read.All```
 		* ```User.Read```
-9. Click "Grant admin consent for \<your tenant>" > Yes
+10. Click "Grant admin consent for \<your tenant>" > Yes

 ### C) Back to Google:
 We need to create Script Properties, which you can do manually in the Project settings menu, or use the function in the Code.gs
 1. Open the Code.gs file if it's not already
 2. In the setSecretCredentials function, set the specific Entra tenant ID (Entra ID > Overview), Client ID (from the Application (client) ID field of the newly registered app that you correctly followed instructions for), Client Secret (from the Value...), and this GAS' URL ending with ```/exec```.
+3. Search for the function ```logAction``` and ```triggerPermissions``` and insert the ID of a Google Sheets you create for logging
-3. Next to the Debug button, make sure the dropdown box has the setSecretCredentials function select
+4. Next to the Debug button, make sure the dropdown box has the setSecretCredentials function select
-4. Click Run.
+5. Click Run.
-5. [OPTIONAL:] You can check this worked not only in the run log, but also by clicking the Project settings gear and scrolling down to the Script Properties.
+6. [OPTIONAL:] You can check this worked not only in the run log, but also by clicking the Project settings gear and scrolling down to the Script Properties.
-6. **[IMPORTANT!]** Delete those values in the Code.gs file now!
+7. **[IMPORTANT!]** Delete those values in the Code.gs file now!
 Leaving those there will expose the secret to anyone savvy enough.
-7. Click Save (or Ctrl+S)
+8. Click Save (or Ctrl+S)
-8. Click Deploy > Manage Deployments > Edit pencil
+9. Click Deploy > Manage Deployments > Edit pencil
 	* Change the version to New version
 	* Add yet another dramatically descriptive description
-9. Click Deploy > Done
+10. Click Deploy > Done
-10. Go to the web page (make sure you're using an account that has access to the GAS as set in C.6) > Click the Sign In with Microsoft button
+11. Go to the web page (make sure you're using an account that has access to the GAS as set in C.6) > Click the Sign In with Microsoft button
-11. Log in with your MS credentials
+12. Log in with your MS credentials
-12. Accept the perms
+13. Accept the perms
-13. Use dem tools
+14. Use dem tools